Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 - create new partition for drive
     - use `lsblk` to print your drive name first, then
     - use `cfdisk` to open TUI partition editor then select `GPT`
-    - then create partition on your drive as required as table below
+    - then create partition on your drive as suggested as table below

 | partition name        | partition type | partition size | partition purpose         |
 | :-------------------- | :------------- | :------------- | :------------------------ |